-The sequence of claims that follows outlines an algorithm that, given G as input, determines in polynomial time whether or not G is 3-mixing.

-The first claim is a simple observation.
+The sequence of claims that follows outlines an algorithm that, given a connected bipartite planar graph G as input, determines in polynomial time whether or not G is 3-mixing.
+We first show how we can take the input graph to be 2-connected.
+Recall that a block of a graph is a maximal connected subgraph that has no cut-vertex.

-Claim 6 If G is not connected, then G is 3-mixing if and only if every component of G is 3-mixing.
+Claim 5.1.
+Let G be a connected bipartite planar graph.
+Then G is 3-mixing if and only if each block of G is 3-mixing.